-the price for low quality users is still lower.
-Finally, note that the maximum revenue is obtained approximately on the edge of saturation of the capacity, i.e., where the number of users starts to decrease.
-In this point, the effect of the decrease in admitted users overcomes the revenue increase due to higher price.
+are more users for low values of θ .
+This happens because the decrease in the number of users is more consistent for threshold values that assign a poorer quality to the users.
+This does not occur in the usage-based price strategy since the price for low-quality users is still lower.
+Finally, note that the maximum revenue is obtained approximately on the edge of saturation of the capacity, i.e. where the number of users starts to decrease.
+At this point, the effect of the decrease in admitted users overcomes the revenue increase due to higher price.